+United Rentals offers a plethora of concrete equipment, including an impressive lineup of masonry and tile saws.
+Our inventory of expertly maintained masonry and tile saws has gas and electric configurations to suit the needs of your project.
 Masonry saws are heavy-duty machines with higher maximum cutting depths for straight cuts on heftier materials such as large concrete blocks, stone pavers and granite.
 Many of our masonry saw rentals are equipped with anti-kickback safety systems and modular blade guards to keep your operators safe.
-Tile saws have a lower maximum cutting depth, but they are designed to cut more precisely, making them perfect for angled and irregular ceramic or glass tiles.
+Tile saws have a lower maximum cutting depth but are designed to cut more precisely, making them perfect for angled and irregular ceramic or glass tiles.

-- Wet tile saws use a water-cooled blade to efficiently cut through tile.
+Wet tile saws use a water-cooled blade to efficiently cut through tile.
 By keeping the blade wet and cool, the tile saw can make quick work of a lot of tile without overheating.
-Additionally the blade does not have teeth, making it excellent for precision cuts.
+Additionally, the blade does not have teeth, making it excellent for precision cuts.

-- Yes, a tile saw will cut granite as long as the granite does not exceed the maximum cutting depth of the blade.
-Tile saws and masonry saws are designed to cut abrasive materials such as ceramic, natural stone, brick and concrete.
+Yes, a tile saw will cut granite as long as the granite does not exceed the maximum cutting depth of the blade.
+Tile and masonry saws are designed to cut abrasive materials such as ceramic, natural stone, brick and concrete.
 However, tile saws have a limited cutting depth.
 So if you need to make straight cuts on large pieces of granite, a masonry saw may be the better fit.

 Using a miter saw on tile is not recommended because miter saws are typically outfitted with blades designed for woodcutting.
 If you use a blade designed for tile cutting, it will work, but tile saws or masonry saws are ideal for cutting tile.